Nuclear fission: Manhattan Project and beyond

 In the United States, an all-out effort for making atomic weapons was begun in late 1942.
 This work was taken over by the U.S. Army Corps of Engineers in 1943, and known as the Manhattan Engineer District.
 The top-secret Manhattan Project, as it was colloquially known, was led by General Leslie R. Groves.
 Among the project's dozens of sites were: Hanford Site in Washington, which had the first industrial-scale nuclear reactors and produced plutonium; Oak Ridge, Tennessee, which was primarily concerned with uranium enrichment; and Los Alamos, in New Mexico, which was the scientific hub for research on bomb development and design.
 Other sites, notably the Berkeley Radiation Laboratory and the Metallurgical Laboratory at the University of Chicago, played important contributing roles.
 Overall scientific direction of the project was managed by the physicist J. Robert Oppenheimer.

-In July 1945, the first atomic explosive device, dubbed "Trinity", was detonated in the New Mexico desert.
+In July 1945, the first atomic explosive device, dubbed "The Gadget", was detonated in the New Mexico desert in the Trinity test.
 It was fueled by plutonium created at Hanford.
 In August 1945, two more atomic devices – "Little Boy", a uranium-235 bomb, and "Fat Man", a plutonium bomb – were used against the Japanese cities of Hiroshima and Nagasaki.

-In the years after World War II, many countries were involved in the further development of nuclear fission for the purposes of nuclear reactors and nuclear weapons.
-The UK opened the first commercial nuclear power plant in 1956.
-By 2013, there were 437 reactors in 31 countries.

 Natural fission chain-reactors on Earth

 Criticality in nature is uncommon.
 At three ore deposits at Oklo in Gabon, sixteen sites (the so-called Oklo Fossil Reactors) have been discovered at which self-sustaining nuclear fission took place approximately 2 billion years ago.
-Unknown until 1972 (but postulated by Paul Kuroda in 1956), when French physicist Francis Perrin discovered the Oklo Fossil Reactors, it was realized that nature had beaten humans to the punch.
+French physicist Francis Perrin discovered the Oklo Fossil Reactors in 1972, but it was postulated by Paul Kuroda in 1956.
 Large-scale natural uranium fission chain reactions, moderated by normal water, had occurred far in the past and would not be possible now.
 This ancient process was able to use normal water as a moderator only because 2 billion years before the present, natural uranium was richer in the shorter-lived fissile isotope 235U (about 3%), than natural uranium available today (which is only 0.7%, and must be enriched to 3% to be usable in light-water reactors).